 Come through the front door into a contemporary spacious reception area with lovely ceramic tiles throughout and with the traditional ancient oak wood plank and munten screen - behind which is a downstairs utility room with washing machine and a dryer.

-Also behind the oak screen is a downstairs cloakroom with a separate downstairs toilet and shower.
+Behind the oak screen is a downstairs cloakroom with a separate downstairs toilet and shower.

 Ceramic tiles throughout ground floor - oil central heating upstairs, underfloor heating downstairs.